 Ingredients

-• 10 drops liquid food colouring or as needed
+- 10 drops liquid food coloring or as needed

 Instructions

-• In a small bowl, stir the food colouring into 3 tablespoons of water.
+- In a small bowl, stir the food coloring into 3 tablespoons of water.

-• Pour 2 tablespoons of coloured water into the dry ingredients and stir until combined.
-Stir in the remaining tablespoon of coloured water, mixing with your hands if needed in order to combine the ingredients more evenly.
+- Pour 2 tablespoons of colored water into the dry ingredients and stir until combined.
+Stir in the remaining tablespoon of colored water, mixing with your hands if needed in order to combine the ingredients more evenly.

 Notes